 Our multi-disciplinary Centre brings together complementary expertise to take advantage of the unique opportunities from recent progress in genomics technologies and to achieve breakthroughs in the field of medical genomics.
 The team members and their associated scientific expertise are listed below.

-Primary membership includes 13 members from the departments of Medicine, Human Genetics, Microbiology and Immunology, Biochemistry and Physiology and includes immunologists (J. Fritz, J. Mandl, C. Piccirillo), physiologist (A. Nyjnik), cell biologist (M. Saleh), microbiologist (S. Gruenheid), geneticists (P. Gros, S. Vidal, D. Malo), bioinformatician (M. Blanchette) and Clinician Scientists (N. Jabado, S. Qureshi and D. Vinh).
+Membership includes 2 full and 14 Primary members from the departments of Medicine, Human Genetics, Microbiology and Immunology, Biochemistry and Physiology and includes immunologists (J. Fritz, J. Mandl, C. Piccirillo), physiologist (A. Nyjnik), microbial physiologist (C. Maurice), microbiologist (S. Gruenheid), geneticists (P. Gros, S. Vidal, D. Malo, D. Langlais), bioinformatician (M. Blanchette, J. Waldispuhl) and Clinician Scientists (I. Colmegna, N. Jabado, S. Qureshi and D. Vinh).

-Key existing collaborations between members of the MRCCT and Associate members are already engaged and include collaboration with Dr. Lathrop (Scientific Director of MUGQIC) and G. Bourque (Director of Bioinformatics at MUGQIC) (PMID: 24285835; 25268389; 25403443; 23594960; 22363534).
+Key existing collaborations between members of the MRCCT and Associate members are already engaged and include collaboration with Dr. Lathrop (Scientific Director of MUGQIC) and G. Bourque (Director of Bioinformatics at MUGQIC).
 Additional associate members provide access to unique human cohorts of inflammatory (M. Georges, A. Bar-Or, S. Sawcer, J. Antel) and infectious diseases (A. Sakuntabhai; K. Kain; S. Turvey), access to large sequencing and expression datasets (L. Barrero, P. Awadalla, M. Lathrop).